tbaggett/xfgloss/README.md

 Allows specifying the accessory type to be shown on the right side of the cell.
 Possible values are _None_, _DisclosureIndicator_, _Checkmark_ and _EditIndicator_.

-The Android platform doesn't offer accessory types as part of its standard UI, so this property isn't supported on Android devices.
+The Android platform doesn't offer accessory types as part of its standard UI, so this property is ignored on Android devices.

 The iOS _DetailButton_ and _DetailDisclosureButton_ accessory types aren't currently supported due to Xamarin.Forms' ListView component not allowing the external access needed to react to the user tapping the Details button.
 I plan to submit a PR that will address this, and will add support for those types to XFGloss once the needed access is available.